Foxh0und/flawlessrhetoric/about/index.md

 <br />
 You may come across me on a myriad of usually tech based communities under some variation of Foxhound.

 I can be emailed [here](amiritis@wolfmail.co).
-If you need to contact me securely, my PGP Public Key is available on the [mailbox.org keyserver](hkps://pgp.mailbox.org).
+If you need to contact me securely, my PGP Public Key is available on the mailbox.org keyserver (hkps://pgp.mailbox.org).

 [Twitter](https://twitter.com/adammiritis)
 [GitHub](https://github.com/Foxh0und)